 Amazon has an array of Montessori trays of different sizes that support many Montessori activities.

-Montessori Services – They also have a good collection of Montessori trays from where you can choose the one appropriate for your child.
+Montessori Services – They also have a good collection of Montessori trays from which you can choose the one appropriate for your child.

 Creating DIY Montessori Trays